 In 1979, with the passing of the third Trinity College Act, a new Constitution was formulated and appended to the Act as a schedule.
 This dissolved the Trinity College (Melbourne) Trusts Corporation, and vested ownership of the Crown Grant lands in a newly created and incorporated Trinity College, which 'shall be a body corporate and politic and shall have perpetual succession'.
 Membership of Council was now set at 25 persons.

 After several significant changes to the operation of the College, including the introduction of women to residence (1974), the creation of the College's philanthropic arm known as the Trinity College Foundation (1983), and the establishment of Trinity College Foundation Studies (TCFS) in 1989, a new constitution was adopted in 1992.
 The governance structure was substantially modified to include a new Board of Management appointed by the Council, with the Council remaining as a representative body of review and consultation.

-The Constitution was revised again in 2009.
-The number of Fellows was increased from 20 to 30, the various representative constituencies brought in line with current practice, the role and make up of the Board was modernised, and the place of various College officers whose portfolios had changed since 1992 was reviewed.
+The Constitution was revised again in 2005 to change the Board of Management simply to Board, and in 2009 when the number of Fellows was increased from 20 to 30, the various representative constituencies brought in line with current practice, the role and make up of the Board was modernised, and the place of various College officers whose portfolios had changed since 1995 was reviewed.